-Apple devices normally get stuck on “Updating iCloud Settings” when trying to perform an update.
-But it can also happen during setup or when performing a restore from an iCloud backup.
-This article explains how to fix the problem when it occurs during any of these procedures.
+Apple devices normally get stuck on “Updating iCloud Settings” when you try to perform an update.
+But it can also happen during setup or when you restore your device from an iCloud backup.

-You should note if your iPhone is running out of storage, then it might just be taking a long time to update iCloud settings.
+You should note if your iPhone is running out of storage, then it might just be taking a little longer to update iCloud settings.

 For that reason, it is always worth leaving your device for 30 minutes to see if it will finish by itself.

 It is also a good idea to check: